Skip to content

 Blocks are added to the blockchain if they receive enough votes.
 The Deterministic Sortition (DS) algorithm ensures fair and random provisioner selection.

-Execution Layer: Piecrust
+Execution Layer: Dusk VM

-Piecrust is fundamentally different from many blockchain VMs in that it not only executes WASM and is able to natively support ZK operations like SNARK verifications, but it also has a completely different way in which it handles memory.
+Dusk VM is fundamentally different from many blockchain VMs in that it not only executes WASM and is able to natively support ZK operations like SNARK verifications, but it also has a completely different way in which it handles memory.

 Network Layer: Kadcast

-Kadcast Kadcast is an innovative peer-to-peer protocol used by Dusk to optimize message exchanges between nodes.
+Kadcast is an innovative peer-to-peer protocol used by Dusk to optimize message exchanges between nodes.
 Unlike the traditional Gossip protocols used by many blockchain protocols, which broadcasts messages to a random set of nodes, Kadcast uses a structured overlay to direct message flow.
-This massively reduces network bandwidth and makes latency much more predictable, and at the same time lower compared to Gossip protocols.
+This drastically reduces network bandwidth and makes latency much more predictable, and at the same time lower compared to Gossip protocols.

 Application layer